LucasDelfino92/morrowindsharp/setup.md

 [**TES3View**](http://www.mediafire.com/file/g10ay0bqynval8s/TES3View_%2528xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL%2529.zip/file)

-This tool is used to see the structure of mods, allowing you to see conflicts between and thus letting you decide how to sort said conflicts.
+This tool is used to see the structure of mods, allowing you to see conflicts between them and thus letting you decide how to solve said conflicts.

-- Extract the files in **Morrowind Mods\Tools\TES3View**.
+- Extract the contents of the file in **Morrowind Mods\Tools\TES3View**.

 > The version I'm hosting on MediaFire can be downloaded from [**xEdit's Discord**](https://discordapp.com/invite/5t8RnNQ) under **xedit-builds**, called **xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL.7z**.
 Both the folder and the .exe have been renamed to TES3View in order for the tool to work for Morrowind.